abinit/abiconda/README.md

     $ conda config --add channels conda-forge

-Now we can install the ``abiconda`` applications e.g. ``abinit`` with:
+Now we can install abinit from the ``abinit channel`` with:

-    $ conda install abinit -c gmatteo
+    $ conda install abinit --channel abinit

-This command will download and install the last version of Abinit from the [gmatteo channel](https://anaconda.org/gmatteo).
+This command will download and install the last version of Abinit from the [abinit channel](https://anaconda.org/abinit).
 The Abinit executables are placed inside the anaconda directory associated to the ``abienv`` environment:

     $ which abinit